Features of a language

 of structure" refers to:

-a) Sounds and gestures
+A. Sounds and

-b) Sounds in words and words in sentences
+words and words in sentences

-c) Written and spoken forms
+spoken forms

-d) Grammar and vocabulary
+D. Grammar and

-1.B |
+language |

 2.B |